Skip to main content

 • Example: dtoverlay=fly-tft-v2,swapxy

-• Note: All parameters can be set simultaneously (optional parameters can only be set once), multiple parameters are separated by commas and must be on the same line.
+• Note: All parameters can be set simultaneously (optional parameters can only have one selected).
+Separate multiple parameters with commas; all parameters must be on the same line.

-• Warning: Under normal circumstances, only the four parameters r0,r90,r180,r270 should be used.
-Other parameters are only used in special cases, especially invx,invy,swapxy.
+• Warning: Normally, only the r0, r90, r180, r270 parameters are used.
+Other parameters should only be used in special cases, especially invx, invy, swapxy.

 • Example: dtoverlay=fly-tft-v2,speed=80000000,r270

-Notes for Raspberry Pi Zero 2 and Zero 2W
+Raspberry Pi Zero 2 and Zero 2W Notes

-• These notes are specifically for using the FLY-TFT screen with G2T.
+• This note is an explanation for using the FLY-TFT screen with the G2T.

-• Please note that after execution, a restart is required to take effect.
+• Please note that after execution, a reboot is required for it to take effect.

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf